amingilani/auth0-rail5/README.md

 ### Creating Pages

 After authenticating the user, Auth0 will redirect to your app and tell you the if the authentication was successful.
-We need two callback urls, one for auth0 and one for the app to redirect to and handle failure.
+We need two callback urls, one for Auth0's response after an authorization request and one for us to redirect to and handle failure.
 We'll talk more about the second one later.
 For now let's name them `callback`, and `failure` respectively.
 They don't need any html, css, or javascript associated with them.

 We also want two pages for our simplistic app, a publicly accessible home page, and a privately accessible dashboard.
 These will be in their own controllers.